qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 The following output recording functions can appear if you opt into supporting real-time integer calculations (the backend supports the `classical_ints` module flag).
-If you opt into a less standard width than any of the options below, then it is up to the program to use a `zext` or `sext` instruction to get an `i32` or `i64` value as an argument to the call, even if this extension is not actually performed on the hardware and is just a means to make the program well-typed:
+If the program leverages support for integers with non-standard width (i.e. other than any of the options below), then it is up to the program to use a `zext` or `sext` instruction to get an `i32` or `i64` value as an argument to the call, even if this extension is not actually performed on the hardware and is just a means to make the program well-typed: